Things to Avoid While Buying a Home

 Some new homebuyers make the mistake of rushing out to buy things to fill their home as soon as the seller accepts their offer and the lender approves their loan.
 It's wise to remember that until your keys are in hand, your lender is watching you very closely.
 We have listed some actions below you will want to stay away from when waiting for your loan to close.

 Don't buy luxury items.
 You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but stay away from big purchases like furniture, jewelry, appliances, or vacations until closing.
 Your lender may send up red flags if you finance your furniture on your credit cards in the middle of your loan process.
 It's even a red flag to make those big-ticket purchases with cash.
 Lending Institutions are looking at your cash on hand when considering your loan.

-Don't go on a job search.
-Your recent career history should show consistency.
-Getting a new job may not compromise your ability to qualify for a loan - particularly if you are going to be making more money.
-However, if you switch careers before approval, your loan process could fail or be bogged down.
+Don't look for a new job.
+Lenders feel comfortable seeing a consistent work history on your application forms.
+Getting a new job may not affect your ability to qualify for a loan - particularly if you are going to be making more money.
+However, if you switch careers before your loan is approved, your process could fail or be slowed down.

-Don't move money around or switch banks.
-Your lender will ask for recent bank statements of all of your accounts: checking, savings, money market, and other liquid assets.
-In order to avoid fraud, lenders want to see clear documentation of how you earn your living and where additional funds come from.
-Even for practical purposes, transferring funds or changing banks could make it more difficult for the lender to verify your account history.
+Don't switch your accounts to a new bank or move around your money.
+Your lending institution will require you to produce recent bank statements on your accounts: checking, savings, money market, and other liquid assets.
+To eliminate potential fraud, most loans require a detailed paper trail to document the source of all cash.
+Even for innocent purposes, transferring funds or changing banks could make it more difficult for your lending institution to verify your bank history.

-The Mortgage Exchange Service LLC can answer questions about these "Don'ts" and many others.
-Give us a call: 703.255-5810.
+The Mortgage Exchange Service LLC can walk you through the pitfalls of getting a mortgage.
+Give us a call at 703.255-5810.